WaryWolf/findacrafter/README.md

 ### How do I get set up? ###

 * Install perl, any perl dependencies, and postgresql
-* use init_db.sql to create the database and user, and set permissions (edit the file if you want to change the DB/user name/password)
+* use init_db.sql to create the database and user, and set permissions (edit the file if you want to change the DB/user name/password, and add that user/password to conf.pl)
 * use reset_db.sql to create the necessary tables (you can also run this to clear all data from the database)
 * Run init_db.pl to grab data out of wow.realmpop.com and store it in the database
 * run api_grabber.pl to use the grabbed data to start querying the blizzard API